Genetically modified organism: Plants

 Plants have been engineered for scientific research, to display new flower colors, deliver vaccines, and to create enhanced crops.
 Many plants are pluripotent, meaning that a single cell from a mature plant can be harvested and under the right conditions can develop into a new plant.
 This ability can be taken advantage of by genetic engineers; by selecting for cells that have been successfully transformed in an adult plant a new plant can then be grown that contains the transgene in every cell through a process known as tissue culture.

 Much of the advances in the field of genetic engineering has come from experimentation with tobacco.
 Major advances in tissue culture and plant cellular mechanisms for a wide range of plants has originated from systems developed in tobacco.
 It was the first plant to be altered using genetic engineering and is considered a model organism for not only genetic engineering, but a range of other fields.
 As such the transgenic tools and procedures are well established making tobacco one of the easiest plants to transform.
 Another major model organism relevant to genetic engineering is Arabidopsis thaliana.
-Its small genome and short life cycle makes it easy to manipulate and it contains many homologues to important crop species.
+Its small genome and short life cycle makes it easy to manipulate and it contains many homologs to important crop species.
 It was the first plant sequenced, has a host of online resources available and can be transformed by simply dipping a flower in a transformed Agrobacterium solution.